HansKindberg-Lab/Certificate-Factory/ReadMe.md

 ## Certificate-store

 The application contains a certificate-store.
 Here we can put root-certificates and intermediate-certificates to use for signing the certificates we create.
-The certificates in the certificates are configured in appsettings.json.
+The certificates in the certificate-store are configured in appsettings.json.

 The certificates configured for the development-environment are: